westshae/keyhooktest/run-and-thought-process.md

 6. Implemented Zod, which I've previously used for clean validation.
 7. Just finished the tenant endpoints for booking, will implement availability/free, then pm bookings
 8. Next step after this is a basic refactor, then beginning to implement the frontend.

+# Breakdown of changes in regards to the frontend after re-reviewing the requirements and current plans
+1. It's unlikely the tenant would want to use the platform itself to manage their viewings.
+2. Due to this, the tenant overview page is being scrapped.
+This includes the tenant 'get' endpoint.
+3. In production, an email/sms would be sent instead.
+4. In addition to these changes, the pages have removed their tenant/pm url parent.

+# Breakdown of pages
+1. It's clear the grid needs to be a component.
+  - The baseline component is the grid itself, that can hold cards.
+  - There are 3 overall grid types
+    1. Editing availability (dragging on grid to create cards, and clickable cards to delete.)
+    2. Showing availability for PMs (Just showing cards)
+    3. Showing tenants booking times (Showing cards, plus on click 'confirming' )
+  - There are 3 different types of cards.
+    1. Availability Creation: PMs create this, then can delete it
+    2. Availability Viewing: Above, without interactability
+    2. Booking Selection: Tenants select it.
+  - Only one modal, a 'text + confirm button'
+2. The PM grid has two versions, surrounding in one component with a 'edit/overview' toggle, which also saves it.